hoaaah/cekibmd/README.md

 Installation
 ------------

+Download the latest version of application from [release](https://github.com/hoaaah/cekibmd/releases), and extract zip file to your computer.

 You need to install Visual Studio C++ Redistributable.
 You can download vcredist from microsoft website or [follow this link](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 For your additional information about vcredist installation, you can read this [gist from WPN-XM](https://github.com/WPN-XM/vcredist)